 Black Woman Tattoo

 This black ink portrait—done by JayBabyTattoo—depicts a beautiful Black woman.
 Hints of white ink can be found in this piece, which gives it an extra pop.

 Spiritual and Astrological Tattoo

-Los Angeles-based tattoo artist Devorah created this piece based on the astrological and spiritual signs her client loved.
-The hand and finger tattoo is also adorned with leafy, permanent-henna designs.
+Los Angeles-based tattoo artist Devorah created this piece based on the astrological and spiritual signs her client loves.
+This hand and finger tattoo is also adorned with leafy, permanent-henna designs.